sfeir-open-source/sfeir-school-dbt/docs/markdown/60-quality/20-generic-tests.md

 ## The easiest part

-Generic tests are very simple tests you declare in your models configuration files.
+Generic tests are parameterized queries that accepts arguments.

 There are four generic tests that are available out of the box: